hunterrific/photo-manager/README.md

 * Multiple versions of frontend (communicate with backend via API; should be decoupled)
   * HTML + JavaScript
   * PUG + CoffeeScript
+* Created private folder to store temporary scripts that are useful for development tasks.
+Should not be part of project.